shubinternet/manager/README.md

 - meetings that could be e-mails
 - e-mails that could IM conversations

-### How Did I Get into Management?

 ### Work Style

-- favor autonomy in team members; I prefer to be pretty hands-off, ask me ASAP if you need more
-- strong grip on a loose rein; steer with the knees
+- I prefer to be pretty hands-off as a manager, but ready to step in when needed; there's an expression I like, 'keep a tight grip on a loose rein'.
+I'll let my team have as much autonomy as I feel they can handle.
+Sometimes that's less, often that's more.
+If you feel my aim is off, let's talk about it.
+- I hire for my weaknesses.
+If I hire you, it's because I think you are or can be better than me at something.
+It's a strategy that's worked extremely well for me when building amazing teams.
-- I trust you to know more than I do about the work
+- I trust you to know more than I do about the work you're doing, but do please keep me in the loop.
-- default to transparency, unless I legally can't; I cannot be asked to lie to you
-- I may not answer you, but I won't lie to you
+- I will default to transparency and openness, unless I legally can't or the matter is personal.
+I will try very hard to never lie to you.
+This may require exceptional circumlocution, or I may just not answer you, but I will try.
+- I will try very hard to not give my word unless I am sure at the time I can keep it.
+Circumstances can change and (like I said up there) I get overwhelmed, though, so I'll count on you to keep me honest if you think I've let something slide.
-- I try to remove obstacles, not create them
+- I try to remove obstacles, not create them.
+I will also exploit the heck out of opportunities to advance our goals and/or make you look good.
-- you *are* my job, I am (almost) always here for you first
+- If you work for me, *you* are my job, above all else.
+I am always here for you first, though folks above my pay grade may interfere with that sometimes.
-- I like process that builds good habits and stays out of the way, I will tinker with process to make it more efficient, and I will encourage you to do so, too
+- I like process that builds good habits and stays out of the way, I will tinker with process to make it more efficient, and I will encourage you to do so, too.
+- I am always open to your ideas.
+Like I said, I hire people who are better than me at something.

 ### Things I Am Not Good At

 - delegation
 - keeping work at work
+- ending 1:1s at the scheduled time

 ### Typical Hours and Work/Life Balance